DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00010_reelase-test-plan.md

 **Issues/Updates to be Tested:**

 - [234656 Missing bullet points (cost category list)](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/234656) - The content has been updated on one of the page and tested in test environment. we will check it again in pre production.
 - [234628 RAG ratings when no building information](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/234628) - RAG was getting computed for some categories for schools which have missing CDC data.
-The logic has now been updated.
-WIP
+The logic has now been updated and tested in test. we will check again in pre production.
 - [234612 Lead school - banner messaging](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/234612) - The Lead school in federation is only showing the pupil count of the current school and not all schools in the federation.
-We are adding a banner message to notify this.
-WIP
+We have added a banner message to notify this and have tested in test. we will check it again in pre production.

 **Updates Not to be Tested:**